 In all honestly, though, it can be hard to leave the comfort of air conditioning to get outdoors without a good reason.
 Thankfully, there are so many activities that will have you excited to get out of bed and in the sun.
 Outdoor activities have a knack for elevating your mood, even in small amounts of time, and it’s been confirmed by experts that spending time outdoors, and especially participating in outdoor activities, can lead to a variety of positive mental health outcomes.

-Not only are you getting the exercise, working on your tan, and making fun memories -- Your emotional well-being will get a boost as well.
-Studies continue to find benefits associated with nature-based recreation and mental health; Improvements including effect, cognition, restoration, and well-being, and decrease in anxiety and depression symptoms.
+Not only are you getting the exercise, working on your tan, and making fun memories — Your emotional well-being will get a boost as well.
+Studies continue to find benefits associated with nature-based recreation and mental health; Improvements including effect, cognition, restoration, and well-being, and a decrease in anxiety and depression symptoms.

 Now that you’re convinced, we can help you with those weekend plans!
 While it really doesn’t matter what activity you’re doing as long as it’s outside – We came up with an awesome list of 5 activities that will elevate your mood this summer.